 Gold Creek once was home to a thriving population of bull trout and salmon.
 However, today salmon no longer live here and bull trout numbers are rapidly dwindling.
-The past 5 years we have collected data in Gold Creek Valley to understand the causes of bull trout decline and what actions can be taken to save them.
+The past 5 years we and our partners have collected data in Gold Creek Valley to understand the causes of bull trout decline and what actions can be taken to save them.
 The data shows that human impacts are causing the creek to go dry each summer, and that there are actions we can take now to make things better.

 In the coming year, the Forest Service will begin to look at what restoration alternatives need to be taken to keep bull trout from disappearing.
 We have been talking with people about their concerns over restoring Gold Creek Pond.
 Below you will find some of the most common questions that we are asked and the answers to them!

 What is the problem in Gold Creek Valley?

 The problem surrounds protecting bull trout, which are on the verge of disappearing from the Upper Yakima Basin.
 Gold Creek is home to one of just three remaining populations of bull trout in the upper Yakima Basin.
 Bull trout are listed as “threatened” on the Endangered Species List, and are a priority for protection by federal, state and local agencies and groups.

-Today we are seeing a section of Gold Creek going dry most summers.
+Today we are seeing a section of Gold Creek go dry most summers.
 When the creek goes dry, it kills juvenile and adult bull trout.
 It also prevents adults from moving upstream to spawn in late summer/early fall.
-Gold Creek historically supported a thriving population of bull trout as well as Sockeye and Chinook salmon.
-Bull trout populations began declining with the construction of Keechelus Dam in 1917, and over the years their numbers have continued to dwindle due to habitat degradation caused by dams, logging, mining and development.
+Historically, Gold Creek supported a thriving population of bull trout as well as Sockeye and Chinook salmon.
+But bull trout populations began declining with the construction of Keechelus Dam in 1917, and over the years their numbers have continued to dwindle due to habitat degradation caused by dams, logging, mining and development.